Jeff-Russ/bashquicks/README.md

 ## Bash Aliases

-If you are in Cloud9 and you want to edit them, type 'c9' instead of 'cat'
+If you are in Cloud9, run this to Print Bash Aliases:

+    $ pba

+Or run this in Cloud9 to edit them:

-    $ cat ~/bash_scripts/resources/bash_aliases
+    $ c9ba

 If you make changes you can run this (defined in bash_aliases) command:

     $ brc

-## Scripts
+## Bash Scripts

 The scripts are well commented so If you'd like to learn what they do I suggest looking at them directly.
 First get a list of them:

     $ nbs

-Then cat, vim, vi or c9 away.
+You can Print Bash Scripts, all of them, using cat with this:

+    $ pbs

+# TODO

+1. script to navigate up to git project's root ~~DONE~~
+2. script to replace Gemfile and install
+3. script to delete Gemfile.lock and start over (from any dir without leaving)